JoshDavies/movie-database/README.md

 # Theme Builder

 This project was initialised with [Create React App](https://github.com/facebook/create-react-app) with SCSS, TypeScript added.
-Although, this is intended as a small project, I set up the React folder structure including an icon library and bootstrap to be scalable for larger projects.
+Although, this Project is intended as a small project, The React folder structure is setup to be scalable for larger projects, including an icon library and bootstrap.

-The main goal of this project was to learn more complex scss and use it to code a front end with multiple color themes.
+The main goal of this project is to learn more complex scss and use it to deliver a front end with multiple color themes.

 Project Requirements: